ARMmbed/yotta/docs/reference/commands.md

 ```
 yotta link (in a module directory)
 yotta link <modulename>
+yotta link /path/to/a/module
 ```

 #### Description
 Module linking allows you to use local versions of modules when building other modules – it's useful when fixing a bug in a dependency that is most easily reproduced when that dependency is used by another module.

-To link a module you need to perform two steps.
+To link a module there are two steps.
 First, in the directory of the dependency:

 ```
 yotta link